 3 Great Books that Have Made it to the Stage

-For World Book Day we thought we would share a list of some of our favourite children’s books that have been made into theatre productions!
+We thought we would share a list of some of our favourite children’s books that have been made into theatre productions!

 Matilda is one of Roald Dahls most successful books.
 It won the Children’s Book Award in 1988, shortly after it was published.
 It’s a story of a gifted child genius (Matilda Wormwood), who is mistreated and neglected by her parents.
 She has a passion for reading books and becomes friends with her teacher Miss Honey, who is amazed by her talents.
 However, she faces many challenges from her evil principal Miss TrunchBull.